Azure/azure-powershell/src/Network/Network/help/New-AzBastion.md

 ```

 ## DESCRIPTION
 Creates a bastion resource.This will need a Public Ip Address and a VirtualNetwork.
-There must be a subnet with name AzureBastionSubnet in this VirtualNetwork.The Pubic Ip Address must be created with Sku Standard.
+There must be a subnet with name AzureBastionSubnet in this VirtualNetwork.The Public Ip Address must be created with Sku Standard.

 ## EXAMPLES